stormeyes/Molica/README.md

 # moli
-A Websocket Server/Client of Python by using async/await and uvloop.
+A Websocket Server/Client of Python by using async/await and uvloop which is based on Python3.5+.
 Deliver your message realtime!